StrangeGirlMurph/obsidian-wikipedia-search/README.md

 - Basic links
    Just *search* from somewhere in your file.
 - Hyperlinking
    Select some text and *search*.
-The selected text will replace the `{title}` in your format (can be changed with a setting).
+The selected text will replace the `{title}` in your template (can be changed with a setting).
 - Search different languages
    In the *search* bar start with a valid Wikipedia language code followed by a semicolon (e.g. `da:albert einstein`).
 This will let you search articles in all kinds of languages. (spaces don't matter)
 - Include the articles extract (the first paragraph)
-   Add `{extract}` somewhere in your format in the settings.
+   Add `{extract}` somewhere in your template(s) in the settings.
 This will be replaced with the articles extract.
 (Note: It can be pretty long!)
+- Multiple templates
+   Add multiple template options in the settings and dynamically select the one you want for your specific use case.
+- Small workflow optimization settings
+   Go through the settings to optimize the plugin for your specific workflow.

 ## [Demo](https://user-images.githubusercontent.com/62220780/233829525-08684f49-31be-4064-a14c-cec9c0f671d8.mp4)

 Note: OBS didn't record the overlay dropdown menu in the settings.
 It's there when you use it.
 I promise :)